mkostrun/UBASIC-PLUS/README.md

     access to flags that can be set outside BASIC interpreter, e.g., using interrupts, that are available to BASIC scripts for flow control.

-The uBasic-Plus comprise of five six files config.h, fixedptc.h, tokenizer.c, tokenizer.h, ubasic.c  and  ubasic.h.
+The uBasic-Plus comprise of six files config.h, fixedptc.h, tokenizer.c,
+tokenizer.h, ubasic.c  and  ubasic.h.
 As an example implementation of the hardware related functions (random number generation, gpio, hardware events, sleep and tic/toc) the development boards STM32F030-Nucleo64 and STM32F051-Discovery are used in combination with CubeMX created system libraries.

-UBASIC PLUS SCRIPT EXAMPLES
+## UBASIC PLUS SCRIPT EXAMPLES

-1st example - warm up
+### 1st example - warm up
+...
 9 println 'start of test 1'
 10 gosub 100
 20 for i = 1 to 20